JupyterPhysSciLab/JupyterPiDAQ/docs/Installation.md

     1. Open a new notebook using the default (Python 3) kernel.
     2. In the first cell import all from DAQinstance.py:
        `from jupyterpidaq.DAQinstance import *`.
-        When run this cell should load the DAQmenu at the end of the Jupyter notebook menu/icon bar.
-If you do not have an appropriate A-to-D board installed you will get a message and the software will default to demo mode, substituting a random number generator for the A-to-D. Because of the demo mode it is possible to run this on any computer, not just a Pi.
+        When run in jupyter notebook this cell should load the DAQmenu at the end of the Jupyter notebook menu/icon bar.
+Currently, no convenience menu is available in Jupyter lab.
+If you do not have an appropriate A-to-D board installed you will get a message and the software will default to demo mode, substituting a random number generator for the A-to-D.
 7. If you wish, you can make this environment available to an alternate Jupyter install as a special kernel when you are the user.
     1. Make sure you are running in your virtual environment `pipenv shell` in the directory for  virtual environment will do that.
     2. Issue the command to add this as a kernel to your personal space:
     `python -m ipykernel install --user --name=<name-you-want-for-kernel>`.
-    3. More information is available in the Jupyter/Ipython documentation.
+    3. More information is available in the Jupyter/IPython documentation.
     A simple tutorial from Nikolai Jankiev (_Parametric Thoughts_) can be found [here](https://janakiev.com/til/jupyter-virtual-envs/).